wilzbach/docs.asyncy.com/storyscript/README.md

 arr = [1, 2, 3, 4, 5]
-arr index of: 5  # returns the index of an element, 4 in this case arr length  # returns the length of the array, 5 in this case arr append element: 6  # adds 6 to the end of the array arr prepend element: 1  # adds 1 to the start of the array arr random  # returns a random element from this array arr reverse  # reverses the array in-place arr sort  # sorts the array in an ascending fashion
+arr index of: 5  # returns the index of an element, 4 in this case arr length  # returns the length of the array, 5 in this case arr append item: 6  # adds 6 to the end of the array arr prepend item: 1  # adds 1 to the start of the array arr random  # returns a random element from this array arr reverse  # reverses the array in-place arr sort  # sorts the array in an ascending fashion